-The Museum of English Rural Life (The MERL) has fascinating galleries, a beautiful garden, a cafe and an astonishing array of objects, archives, photographs, film and library materials.
+The Museum of English Rural Life (MERL) has fascinating galleries, a beautiful garden, a cafe and an astonishing array of objects, archives, photographs, film and library materials.

-Our library and archive Special Collections are available to all via our reading room services, and you can also access our research and teaching by appointment.
+Our library and archive, Special Collections, is available to all via our reading room services, and you can also access our research and teaching by appointment.

 Art, Music and Dance facilities